Scottish Country Dancing Dictionary

 A View Of The Valley (5x32J) 32 bar jig for five couples in a longwise set, Murrough Landon, 2019

-1- 4 1st and 3rd couples cross over giving right hands and cast off one place as 2nd and 4th couples step up.
+1- 4 1st and 3rd couples cross over giving right hands and then cast off one place as 2nd and 4th couples step up.

-9-10: 1st and 3rd couples change places with their 1st corners passing them right shoulder, the 1st corners also pass each other right shoulder and turn to face the 2nd corners.
-Meanwhile the far 2nd corners (in 1st woman's and 5th man's places) set.
+9-10: 1st and 3rd couples change places with their 3rd corners passing them right shoulder, the 3rd corners also pass each other right shoulder and turn to face the 4th corners.
+Meanwhile the far 4th corners (in 1st woman's and 5th man's places) set.

-11-12: Those now in the centre repeat this pattern with the 2nd corners as those now in 1st man's and 5th woman's places set.
+11-12: Those now in the centre repeat this pattern with the 4th corners as those now in 1st man's and 5th woman's places set.
 2nd man and 5th woman need to make a sharp turn to the right to face into the other half of the set.

-13-24: Repeat the pattern of bars 9-12 three more times.
+13-24: All repeat the pattern of bars 9-12 three more times.

-On bars 23-24 1st and 3rd couples end on the centre line with the men in the top half of the set and the women at the bottom.
+On bars 23-24 1st and 3rd couples dance in but do not pass right shoulder.
+They end on the centre line with the women in the top half of the set and the men at the bottom.
 1st couple are facing down and 3rd couple are facing up.
-The corners end diametrically opposite where they started, 5th couple at the top, 4th couple in 3rd place and 2nd couple at the bottom, all on opposite sides.

 25-26 1st and 3rd couples dance two bars of a right shoulder reel of four on the centre line.

-29-32 3rd man and 5th couple also 1st woman and 2nd couple dance half a right shoulder reel of three across the set as 3rd woman and 1st man dance half a right shoulder reel of four across the set with 4th couple.
+29-32 3rd man with 5th couple, also 1st woman with 2nd couple, dance half a right shoulder reel of three across the set while 3rd woman and 1st man dance half a right shoulder reel of four across the set with 4th couple.
 3rd and 1st couples end crossing back to their own sides passing their partners by the left shoulder.
-The final order is 5,3,4,1,2.

-(Dance crib compiled by the deviser, Murrough Landon, CC BY-SA June 2019)
+(Dance crib compiled by the deviser, Murrough Landon, CC BY-SA Revised 2019 and 2024 (from a 2017 original))

 Dance Notes

-An earlier version of this dance had the Dance to Each Corner and Set figure just for 12 bars with a more complex return to new places.
+An even earlier, untested, version of this dance had the Dance to Each Corner and Set figure just for 12 bars with a more complex return to new places.
 After seeing Moira Turner's If You Ever Get There, it seemed wiser to have 16 bars of the figure which then puts the corners back in more sensible places leaving only the dancing couples to find each other again.

 (Dance notes by the deviser, Murrough Landon, CC BY-SA June 2019)

-Keith Rose's Crib Diagrams
+Keith Rose's Crib Diagram

 Dance Instruction Videos